Video Enhancement with Task-Oriented Flow: Task-Oriented Flow for Video Processing

 \subsection{Toy Example}

 Before discussing the details of network structure, we first start with two synthetic sequences to demonstrate why our \toflow can outperform traditional optical flows.
 The left of \fig{fig:toy_example} shows an example of frame interpolation, where a green triangle is moving to the bottom in front of a black background.
-If we warp both the first and third frames to the second, even using the ground truth flow (Case I, left column), there is an obvious doubling artifact in the warped frames due to occlusion (Case I, middle column), which is a well-known problem in the optical flow literature~\cite{baker2011database}.
-The final interpolation result based on these two warp frames still contains this artifact (Case I, right column).
+If we warp both the first and the third frames to the second, even using the ground truth flow (Case I, left column), there is an obvious doubling artifact in the warped frames due to occlusion (Case I, middle column, top two rows), which is a well-known problem in the optical flow literature~\citep{baker2011database}.
+The final interpolation result based on these two warp frames still contains the doubling artifact (Case I, right column, top row).
 In contrast, \toflow does not stick to object motion: the background should be static, but it has non-zero motion (Case II, left column).
 With \toflow, however, there is barely any artifact in the warped frames (Case II, middle column) and the interpolated frame looks clean (Case II, right column).
-The hallucinated background motion actually helps to reduce the doubling artifacts.
-This shows that \toflow can reduce errors and synthesize frames better than the ground truth flow.
+This is because \toflow not only synthesize the movement of visible object, but also guide how to inpaint occluded background region by copying pixels from its neighborhood.
+Also, if the ground truth occlusion mask is available, the interpolation result using ground truth flow will also contain little doubling artifacts (Case I, bottom rows).
+However, calculating the ground occlusion mask is even harder task than estimate flow, as it also requires inferring the correct depth ordering.
+On the other side, \toflow can handle occlusion and synthesize frames better than the ground truth flow without using ground truth occlusion masks and depth ordering information.